On spending your dollars

 I guess it’s been 5 minutes since I shared a philosophical meandering, so here’s one.

-The upcoming event forthat I’ve been harassing you all to come to and invite people to has a suggested donation of $10.
+The upcoming event for Coworking BC that I’ve been harassing you all to come to and invite people to has a suggested donation of $10.

 For all events I help to plan, I strive to make them accessible for everyone, and that has usually meant they’re free or ultra low cost.

-I’ve been rethinking offering free access tofor a while now, recommending that hosts who receive sponsored space ask their attendees to give a small donation.
+I’ve been rethinking offering free access to Subculture at Creative Coworkers for a while now, recommending that hosts who receive sponsored space ask their attendees to give a small donation.
 And here’s the reason.